bliz937/bliz937.github.io/_posts/2016-10-12-Changing-NIC-name.md

     link/ether bc:77:37:01:ab:46 brd ff:ff:ff:ff:ff:ff
 ```

-What we need from here is the ```link/ether```, which is the physical address of the networking interface.
+What we need from here is the value of ```link/ether```, which is the physical address of the networking interface.
 Create a new file ```/etc/udev/rules.d/10-network.rules``` and add the following

 ```bash